What are Keloid Scars?

 Treatment for Hypertrophic Scarring

-The second type of scars are called hypertrophic scars, which form after a serious injury or a surgical procedure – sometimes up to a year after the injury is sustained.
+The second type of scars is called hypertrophic scars, which form after a serious injury or a surgical procedure – sometimes up to a year after the injury is sustained.
 These scars are usually confined to the area of injury.
 However, they can become red, irritated, itchy, and sometimes painful.
-As a result, many people may seek out hypertrophic scar removal options.
+As a result, patients may seek out hypertrophic scar removal options.

 There are several hypertrophic scar treatments available.
 This includes treatments such as: